-There are several factors that are decreasing the MUSE throughput in some specific area.
+There are several factors that are decreasing the MUSE throughput in some specific locations within the FOV.
 The first factor is the Field Splitter: the gap between the Field Splitter lenses causes a small light loss that affects the 4 slices at the bottom and the 4 slices at the top for each channel.
 The gap is smaller than 50μm for a spaxel size of 580μm, so the light loss is lower than 8.3% for these channels.
-The effect is visible as horizontal regions of lower illumination in a continuum flat-field image (Figure 18).
+The effect is visible as horizontal regions of lower illumination in a continuum flat-field image (Figure 20).
+The second factor is the gap between the 4 stacks of 12 slices in each channel that is 20μm for spaxel size of 465μm in this direction.
+The 4.3% of light loss affects only the spaxels at the edges of the slices and is visible as vertical regions of lower illumination in the continuum flat-field image (Figure 20).